 What are guinea pigs afraid of?
 There are many things that can scare guinea pigs, such as the other animals, loud noises, sudden movements, vet and other people around them, and even in some cases, they can be afraid of their owners.
 Also, they can get scared when they are left alone and during improper handling or grooming.
 Good thing is that guinea pigs show some signs when they’re scared and there are also a few things that you can do to help them overcome their fears.
 Guinea pigs are “prey animals”, meaning that they were naturally hunted in the wild by larger predators.
 They lack the defenses to protect themselves, so that makes them understandably afraid of almost everything.

-As you bond with your guinea pig, it is essential to understand what exactly your pet fears so that you can soothe them into a feeling of safety.
+As you bond with your guinea pig, it is essential to understand what exactly your pet fears so that you can help it overcome those fears.

 This usually means that they are on guard against danger.
 It may take some time before your guinea pig trusts you enough to engage with you when you approach them for a meal or cuddle time.

 Just like humans or any other pet, guinea pigs will naturally fidget or move around a lot when they are anxious.
 If you are holding or grooming your pet when they show this behavior, then you should place them back in their cage so that they will feel safe again.

 If a guinea pig is scared a lot, it will run away when it hears even the smallest movement or noise, because guinea pigs don’t like loud sounds or sudden movement.
 Make sure to put their cage in the quiet place of your apartment.

 Note: This behavior from them is temporary and it will change after they get used to the environment around them.

 Guinea pigs love to hide and this is why you need to put some hideouts in their cage.
 But, if your guinea pig hides a lot and if it refuses to leave their hideout, that’s not normal behavior and it can be a sign that your little pet is scared of something.